Building Companies in London and the “Small Builders” Initiative

 One of the main hurdles SME housebuilders face is limited access to land, which is partly due to the fact that publicly owned sites are often sold in auctions.
 When sold this way, the plots go to the highest bidder (in most cases, the largest developer), and the landowner who is selling has little control over how they will be utilised.
 SME developers and contractors also struggle with public procurement and planning certainty.

-How will the small sites, small builders programme help?
+How will the small sites and small builders programme help?

 This scheme attempts to bridge the gap between these two extremes by combining the convenience of land auctions with the possibility for public landowners to exert some control over the future of the site.
 The main focus of the programme is to promote the development of affordable housing by assisting SME builders and community-led housing developments.
 To this effect, the Greater London Authority has provided funds that are being used to help public landowners identify suitable sites, unlock potential sites that would otherwise be unfeasible for development, and commission a full set of surveys to mitigate the risks for prospective small building companies in London.